-Awareness (reach) campaign is suitable for conveying the message to reach all the people selected as the target group.
-Choosing if few people are in the target group (less than 20,000) is recommended—daily budget recommendation up to €5.
+An awareness (reach) campaign is suitable for conveying the message to reach all the people selected as the target group.
+Choosing a few people are in the target group (less than 20,000) is recommended – daily budget recommendation up to €5.

 The traffic campaign starts looking for people from the behaviour-based target group who would click on the link and go to the home page.
 It is not recommended when targeting a small target group (from 20,000 and up).
 Daily budget recommendation €10.